stevedoyle/stevedoyle.github.io/_posts/2023-12-30-AoC-with-Rust.md

 - The `anyhow` crate simplifies error handling.
 Or at a minimum it improves code readability by being able to use `Result<()>` instead of `Result<(), Box<dyn Error>>`.
 - Cycle detection and memoization.
 Some puzzles required this to be able to find a solution in a reasonable running time.
 This was not something that I had encountered when writing production code.
 Mainly because I wasn't writing production code that could have leveraged this to reduce runtimes.
 - Graph algorithms are a weak area for me.
 I struggled a little with the puzzles that required graph algorithms for their solution.
 I had to spend some time researching these algorithms in order to be able to implement a solution.
 This is an area where I need to invest some time to improve my knowledge.
+- Overall, using Rust was a good choice.
+It didn't get in the way of solving the puzzles and the speed of development was good, better than if I had used C or C++ and close to the speed of development using Python.